(714) 240-2800

 Termite Activity Patterns in Santa Ana

-Santa Ana's floral park historic homes (1920s–1940s), dense 1950s–1970s residential tracts — with an average home age of 50–90 years — creates specific entry points for termites.
+Santa Ana homes — with an average age of 50–90 years — have construction features that create specific entry points for termites.
 Knowing the local patterns helps you catch activity before it becomes structural damage.

 Frass / Droppings

 Small hexagonal pellets resembling sawdust below eaves, window frames, or baseboards — drywood termite waste and a definitive sign of active infestation.
-In Santa Ana's floral park historic homes (1920s–1940s), dense 1950s–1970s residential tracts, this is one of the clearest visual indicators a colony is active inside the structure.
+In Santa Ana homes, this is one of the clearest visual indicators a colony is active inside the structure.

 Mud Tubes

 Pencil-width tunnels of mud along foundation walls, exterior surfaces, or pipes — subterranean termite travel highways built to maintain moisture from soil to wood.
-Santa Ana's floral park historic homes (1920s–1940s), dense 1950s–1970s residential tracts make foundations and crawl spaces a particularly important inspection target.
+In Santa Ana, foundations and crawl spaces are a particularly important inspection target.

 Hollow-Sounding Wood